National Trust: Historic houses and gardens

 As well as great country houses, the Trust also owns smaller properties, many of them associated with famous people.
 Examples include: Cherryburn, the cottage in Northumberland where Thomas Bewick was born; Smallhythe Place in Kent, home to Ellen Terry; Shaw's Corner in Hertfordshire, the country home of George Bernard Shaw.
 The home of architect Ernő Goldfinger, 2 Willow Road in Hampstead, London, was the first example of Modernist architecture to be acquired by the Trust.
 In 1995 the Trust bought 20 Forthlin Road in Liverpool, the childhood home of Paul McCartney; 251 Menlove Avenue, the childhood home of John Lennon, was bought by Yoko Ono in 2002 and donated to the Trust.
 The Birmingham Back to Backs are an example of working-class housing preserved by the Trust.

-Some properties have individual arrangements with the Trust, so for example Wakehurst Place is managed by the Royal Botanical Gardens, Kew and Waddesdon Manor by the Rothschild Foundation; both are open to the public.
+Some properties have individual arrangements with the Trust, so for example Wakehurst is managed by the Royal Botanic Gardens, Kew and Waddesdon Manor by the Rothschild Foundation; both are open to the public.
 In January 2025, it was announced that the Trust had entered into an agreement with Historic Coventry Trust to run The Charterhouse, Coventry.